FKnottenbelt/LS_101/109/cheatsheet.md

 ### each
 [1, 2, 3, 4].each { |num| puts num }
-The `Array#each` method is being called on an array.
+The `each` method is being called on an array.
 Each element of the array is passed to the block in turn and assigned to the local variable `num`.